epam/ai-dial/docs/user-guide.md

 #### Variables

-You can use prompts as templates for your messages to a language model.
+You can use prompts as templates for your instructions to a language model.
+You can also add variables to your prompts.
+Use notation such as `{{variableName}}` or `{{variableName|Default Value}}` to add variables.

 For example, you need to calculate an equation `a + c/d`, round up the answer, and then divide it by 4.
 Let’s imagine that you need results for four sets of `a`, `c`, and `d`.

 In that case you can create the following prompt:

 ![](./img/Prompt_example_math_edit_window.png)

 Here, `a`, `c`, and `d` are variables.
 In the prompt body, they are denoted by double curly brackets: `{{ }}`.

 > You can combine mathematical expressions and natural language in your prompts.